Hyundai i10: India

-The Indian-spec Grand i10 Nios (AI3) received a two star adult and child occupant rating from the Global NCAP in 2020.
+The Indian-spec Grand i10 Nios (AI3) received a two star adult and child occupant rating from the Global NCAP 1.0 (based on Latin NCAP 2013) in 2020.
 The car's structure and footwell area were deemed to be incapable of further loading.
 It is not equipped with three-point seat belts and head restraints for all passengers.
 It does not offer ESC or side airbags on any variant, but ISOFIX is offered on higher variants.

 Euro NCAP

-In contrast to the disastrous rating of the Indian version, the European Hyundai i10 in its standard European configuration scored 3 stars under the much more stringent Euro NCAP 2020 protocol.
+In contrast to the disastrous rating of the Indian version, the European Hyundai i10 in its standard European market configuration scored 3 stars under the much more stringent Euro NCAP 2020 protocol.
 Notable differences are the presence of more airbags, ESC and a strengthened structure.
 However, protection to vulnerable road users was rated at only 52% and the Safety Assistance systems scored 59%.
 Though AEB, Lane Keep Assist and steering-based driver monitoring are present, Euro NCAP states "The system performed marginally in tests of its detection and reaction to other vehicles".